Greenberg-Shalom's Commensurator Hypothesis and Applications: Introduction

 \section{Introduction}

 Let $G$ be a real or $p$-adic semisimple Lie group with finite center and without compact factors, or a finite product of such groups.
-More precisely, we consider $G=\G(k)$ where $k$ is a local field of characteristic zero and $\G$ is a semisimple algebraic group defined over $k$ and also products of groups of this type.
-Let $\Gamma\subseteq G$ be a discrete subgroup with commensurator $\Delta$.
+More precisely, we consider $G=\G(k)$ where $k$ is a local field of characteristic zero and $\G$ is either a semisimple algebraic group defined over $k$ or { a product of semisimple algebraic groups over possibly different fields of this type.} Let $\Gamma\subseteq G$ be a discrete subgroup with commensurator $\Delta$.
 Borel proved that if $\Gamma$ is an arithmetic lattice, then the commensurator contains the rational points of $G$ and in particular is almost dense in $G$ \cite{borel-comm}.
 Here, `almost dense' means its closure has finite index in $G$.
-Greenberg (for $G=\SO(n,1)$) and Shalom (in general) asked whether almost dense commensurator of a discrete, Zariski-dense subgroup $\Gamma$ detects its arithmeticity.
+Greenberg (for $G=\SO(n,1)$) and Shalom (in general) asked whether almost dense commensurator of a discrete, Zariski dense subgroup $\Gamma$ detects its arithmeticity.
 We formulate the positive answer to this question as a hypothesis, since here we are primarily interested in the implications if it is true.

 \begin{hypothesis}[{Greenberg \cite{greenberg-comm}, Shalom, see \cite{llr-comm}}] Let $G$ be a semisimple Lie group with finite center and without compact factors.
-Suppose $\Gamma\subseteq G$ is a discrete, Zariski-dense subgroup of $G$ whose commensurator $\Delta\subseteq G$ is almost dense.
+Suppose $\Gamma\subseteq G$ is a discrete, Zariski dense subgroup of $G$ whose commensurator $\Delta\subseteq G$ is almost dense.
 Then $\Gamma$ is an arithmetic lattice in $G$. \end{hypothesis}

 We will refer to Hypothesis \ref{q:shalom} as the \emph{Greenberg-Shalom hypothesis}.
 We remark here that the hypothesis seems quite plausible on first encounter, and Greenberg and Shalom both seem inclined to believe it.
 On the other hand, the many implications of the hypothesis discussed here may cast some doubt on the likelihood that it is correct.
 The purpose of this article is to exhibit these connections between the hypothesis and other problems, many of which do not a priori involve commensurators.
-A short overview of these applications (numbering refers to the corresponding (sub)section):
+Taken together they indicate a point of view from which one may at least view the problems as connected, whether one views it as evidence for or against the hypothesis or for or against any of the results the hypothesis implies.
+A short overview of these applications is given below.